Venezuela: Maduro’s third re-election

-Published: May 14, 2025
+Published: May 29, 2025

-Maduro has won the presidential election in 2024 with 52% of the votes.
-However, the results of the election were contested by the opposition with evidence of fraud and inconsistencies.
+Officially, Maduro has won the election in 2024 with 52% of the votes.

-The Guardian: a UK daily newspaper, read internationally.
+The Guardian: a UK daily newspaper, read internationally

 Centre-left: associated with “progressive” and “politically correct” views.